encode/httpx/docs/advanced.md

 HTTPX is careful to enforce timeouts everywhere by default.

-The default behavior is to raise a `RequestException` after 5 seconds of network inactivity.
+The default behaviour is to raise a `RequestTimeout` after 5 seconds of network inactivity.

-#### Setting and disabling timeouts
+### Setting and disabling timeouts

 You can set timeouts for an individual request: